 If a judge dismisses a case with prejudice, the case is effectively closed.
 The plaintiff may not open a new claim for the same allegations.
 However, the plaintiff’s attorney could potentially file a second lawsuit for different charges that the facts of the original case support, effectively circumventing the double jeopardy rule.
 If this isn’t possible, then the only option remaining would be to appeal the dismissal with a higher court.

-An experienced attorney will be able to help a client understand his or her options after any case dismissal.
+An experienced Texas defense attorney will be able to help a client understand his or her options after any case dismissal.
 Procedural errors and other legal reasons may justify a judge’s decision to dismiss a case, and the plaintiff’s attorney will need to determine the best course of action available after any type of dismissal.
 For more information on steps to take following a dismissal without prejudice, contact our Houston defense lawyers today and set up your free consultation.